Skip to Content

 How often do you water a fiddle leaf fig?

-In general, fiddle leaf figs prefer consistent moisture, but not to be constantly wet.
-A good rule of thumb is to wait until the top few inches of soil are dry before watering again.
+A good rule of thumb is to wait until at least the top few inches of soil are dry before watering again.
 I usually stick my finger in the soil to check, but I also have a good idea of how often it needs water based on the stable environment I have it in.

-So how often do I water mine?
-Indoors during late spring, summer, and early fall, once a week.
-Through the winter while they are hibernating—once every few weeks.
+Indoors during late spring, summer, and early fall, I water mine once a week.
+Through the winter while they are hibernating during the cooler temps and shorter days—once every 10-14 days.
 Outdoors in the summer?
-Nearly daily when it gets super hot, which it does here in Maryland.
+Nearly daily if it’s super hot and doesn’t rain, which is often in Maryland.

-When you do water, I recommend you water thoroughly until the water runs out of the bottom of the pot.
+When you do water, I recommend doing so thoroughly until the water runs out of the bottom of the pot (make sure to plant in a pot with drainage holes!)
 This not only helps to ensure that the entire root ball is moistened, but it also helps to flush out the soil.
 Make sure all of the excess water drains from the pot before putting the plant back.

 In general, it’s better to underwater a fiddle leaf fig than overwater it.
 Overwatering can lead to root rot and other issues, so it’s important to be mindful of the moisture level in the soil and to adjust watering as necessary.